- Paying off loans early frees up money for other goals and investments.

 Paying one loan off is fairly straightforward - but what if you have multiple debts you want to get rid of?

 A debt consolidation loan allows you to roll all your debts into one single loan with one monthly repayment.
-Not only does this make your debts easier to manage because you’ve only got one due date to remember, it could also save you money if the interest rate on the debt consolidation loan is substantially lower than the interest rates on other debts.
+Aside from making your debts easier to manage with only one due date to remember, it could also save you money if the interest rate on the debt consolidation loan is substantially lower than that of other debts.
 Just beware of turning short-term debts into long-term debts, because that could cost you more.

 Savings.com.au’s two cents